jeanleeb/slack-birthday-bot/IMPLEMENTATION.md

-# Slack Birthday Bot - Implementation Summary
+# Taq Birthday Bot - Implementation Summary

-The Slack Birthday Bot has been successfully implemented with the following features:
+The Taq Birthday Bot has been successfully implemented with the following features:

 ## Core Features
 - User birthday storage in SQLite database